 Your Coach Will Hold You Accountable

-Not only will your coach hold you accountable for executing the tasks and projects required to realize your goals and move towards the vision you’ve articulated for your life – the coach will hold you accountable for being the person you need to be to achieve what you’ve set out to achieve.
+Not only will your coach hold you accountable for executing the tasks and projects required to realize your goals and move towards the vision you’ve articulated for your life – the coach will hold you accountable for being the person you can to be to achieve what you’ve set out to achieve.

 Is the client coming from urgency, or needing team members to comply with mandates?
 Or is the client coming from a collaborative place, desiring to empower staff and grow their capabilities, so that everyone can perform at the highest level?